Xargon: Development

-Xargon, produced and released by Epic MegaGames 1993, was programmed by Allen Pilgrim.
+Xargon, produced and released by Epic MegaGames 1993, was programmed and designed by Allen W. Pilgrim.
 The graphics were created by Joe Hitchens, who also contributed to Epic Pinball and Jill of the Jungle.
 Volume One: Beyond Reality was released as shareware, but Volume Two: The Secret Chamber and Volume Three: Xargon's Fury had to be purchased commercially.
 The game was a contemporary of such games as Id Software's Commander Keen and Apogee Software's Duke Nukem II.

 Allen Pilgrim declared the registered version freeware and released the source code on August 4, 2008.
 Following that, ports with SDL to new platforms and mobile devices like the Pandora were created.

+Xargon Level Editor

+Allen Pilgrim released the Xargon Level Editor version on April 1, 2024.
+This includes substantial documentation.
+Brandon Pilgrim, John Brandon, and Harvey Patterson received special recognition for their input on the documentation and their testing of the Level Editor.
+Allen also created a simplified world map and a new level.
+Several of the songs that Dan Froelich created for Kiloblaster were used to replace the Intro music, the music for Allen's new level, and for an additional level created by John Brandon.

 Reception

 Xargon was ranked #3 out of the Los Angeles Times top five games on May 7, 1994, after just four months on the market, behind Doom and Epic Pinball and above Duke Nukem 2.
 It remained for three weeks.

 The game was reviewed in 1994 in Dragon #204 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the game 2 out of 5 stars.
 Computer Gaming World in July 1994 said that Xargon: Beyond Reality "is an attractive, high energy" game that was better than Jill of the Jungle, and recommended it to fans of the latter, Bio Menace, or Duke Nukem.